New Jersey to Rhode Island Car Shipping (2026 Cost Guide)

 When arranging car transport from the Garden State to the Ocean State, the following factors will determine your overall cost:

-- Distance and route: The route from New Jersey to Rhode Island is about 244 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The journey from New Jersey to Rhode Island spans about 244 miles.
+More miles mean more fuel and labor, raising the cost.

 Rhode Island vehicle regulations you need to know